contactxiaohui/talk1/README.md

  very good

- pls take a look at if you can access this url:  http://portal.contoso.uat/sites/cockpit/_vti_bin/listdata.svc/自定义列�
+ pls take a look at if you can access this url:  http://portal.contoso.uat/sites/cockpit/_vti_bin/listdata.svc/è‡ªå®šä¹‰åˆ—è¡

- are you busy  today ?�
+ are you busy  today ?¨

+ no